Ryan McMahon Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the White Sox pitching staff ranks third in the league.
+- The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in the league.

-- The White Sox's 4.67 team ERA ranks 25th among all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.73).

-- The White Sox allow the fourth-most home runs in baseball (169 total, 1.4 per game).
+- The White Sox give up the fourth-most home runs in baseball (170 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.